arangodb/docs/3.10/aql/graphs-all-shortest-paths.md

   edge collections will be looked up.

 {% hint 'info' %}
-All Shortest Paths traversals do not support negative weights.
-If a document attribute (as specified by `weightAttribute`) with a negative value is encountered during traversal, or if `defaultWeight` is set to a negative number, then the query is aborted with an error.
+All Shortest Paths traversals do not support edge weights.
 {% endhint %}

 ### Working with collection sets